Remcovc/DM1_blood_RNAseq/R_scripts/README.md

 Expression_analyses_other_papers.Rmd contains the scripts used to analyse count tables from external sources

-Privacy-sensitive patient-data can be obtained via EGA (www.ega-archive.org) accession number ............
+Privacy-sensitive patient-data can be obtained via EGA (www.ega-archive.org) under study ID ID EGAS00001005830, accession ID EGAD00001008383